semrush/intergalactic/website/docs/components/button/button.md

 @## Use in UX/UI

-- Leave one CTA on the page and in the modal window.
-For example, one green `success` button.
+- Leave one CTA on the page and in the modal window. _For example, one green button._
-- We recommend that you do not disable CTA in the tools, even if something went wrong (especially in filters and modal windows with a single CTA).
-The user shall understand that the tool/service is still running.
-When you click on the button, tell the user in the simplest terms about the error or what they need to do in this case.
+- We recommend you do not disable CTA, even if something went wrong (especially in filters and modal windows with a single CTA).
+The user need to understand that the product/service is working.
+When user clicks on the button, add a message about the error or what user needs to do in this case.
-- If you can't do without a button in the disabled state, be sure to add a tooltip on it with an explanation of why it is `disabled`.
+- If you can't do without a button in the disabled state, be sure to add a tooltip for it with an explanation of why main action is disabled.
-- If there are a lot of actions in your interface, first of all set your priorities in the correct way.
-Spread the controls in your interface according to the [visual loudness scale](/patterns/visual-loudness-scale) guide.
-First of all, use inactive "quiet" buttons in the interface.
-Don't "shout" at the user with your interface, let them work with our cool products in peace.
+- If there are a lot of actions in your interface, first of all set your priorities.
+Place controls in your interface according to the [visual loudness scale](/patterns/visual-loudness-scale) guide.
+Use inactive "quiet" buttons in the interface.
+Don't "shout" at the user with your interface, let them work with your product in peace and comfort.

 @## Button variations